Symmetric multifield oscillons: Stability Analysis

 \subsection{Oscillon Dynamics and Decay}

 Having constructed two-field oscillon solutions and extended the V-K criterion to examine their stability, we move to numerically demonstrate our results and understand the relevant time-scales of interest.
-As a benchmark case of unstable oscillons, we use profiles corresponding to $\Lambda=0.5$, $\alpha=0.0064$ and $\epsilon=0.08$, which we perturb using the most unstable mode-functions computed in Section~\ref{sec:stability}.
+As a benchmark case of unstable oscillons, we use profiles corresponding to $\alpha=0.04 \alpha_c$ and $\epsilon=0.08$, for both attractive ($\Lambda = 0.5$) and repulsive ($\Lambda = -0.2$) interactions. which we perturb using the most unstable mode-functions computed in Section~\ref{sec:stability}.
 However, while the perturbation shape is given, the perturbation amplitude is a free parameter.
-We define the perturbation amplitude as the relative size of the oscillon and perturbation mode-function at the origin \beq \delta_{\rm magn.} = \left | {\delta(r=0,t=0) \over \phi_{\rm osc}(r=0,t=0)} \right | \, , \eeq and consider three values $\delta_{\rm magn.}=1\%, 5\%, 10\%$.
+We define the perturbation amplitude as the relative size of the oscillon and perturbation mode-function at the origin \beq \delta_{\rm magn.} = {\delta(r=0,t=0) \over \phi_{\rm osc}(r=0,t=0)} \, , \eeq and consider various values for $\delta_{\rm magn.}$.
+We investigate both the effect of placing the perturbation on both fields (with equal magnitude), and the effect of placing the perturbation on only one of the two fields and initializing the other field in the ``perfect'' oscillon configuration.